Hack-a-Shaq

 The strategy is named after Shaquille O'Neal, who is pictured here taking a free throw.
-O’Neal’s poor free throw shooting was used against him.
+O'Neal's poor free throw shooting was used against him.

 The Hack-a-Shaq is a basketball defensive strategy used in the National Basketball Association (NBA) that involves committing intentional fouls (originally a clock management strategy) for the purpose of lowering opponents' scoring.
 The strategy was originally adapted by Dallas Mavericks coach Don Nelson, who directed players to commit personal fouls throughout the game against selected opponents who poorly shot free throws.

 Nelson initially used the strategy against power forward Dennis Rodman.
 However, the strategy acquired its name for Nelson's subsequent use of it against center Shaquille O'Neal.

 Name

-The term was coined when O'Neal played at LSU and during his NBA tenure with the Orlando Magic.
+The term was coined when O'Neal played at Louisiana State University and during his NBA tenure with the Orlando Magic.
 At the time, the term simply referred to playing physical defense against O'Neal.
-Teams sometimes defended him by bumping, striking or pushing him after he received the ball to deny him an easy layup or slam dunk.
+Teams sometimes defended him by bumping, striking or pushing him after he received the ball to deny him an easy layup or dunk.
 Because of O'Neal's poor free throw shooting, teams did not fear the consequences of committing personal fouls.
-However, once Nelson's off-the-ball fouling strategy became prevalent, the term Hack-a-Shaq was applied to this new tactic and the original usage was largely forgotten.

-The name is sometimes altered to reflect the player being fouled, for example, Hack-a-Howard when used against Dwight Howard, Hack-a-DJ for DeAndre Jordan, or Hack-a-Ben for Ben Simmons.
+The name is sometimes altered to reflect the player being fouled, for example, Hack-a-Howard when used against Dwight Howard, Hack-a-DJ for DeAndre Jordan, or Hack-a-Ben for Ben Simmons and Ben Wallace.
 O'Neal himself has expressed that he dislikes the term.

 Background

 Strategy of repeated intentional fouling

 Committing repeated intentional personal fouls is a longstanding defensive strategy used by teams that are trailing near the end of the game.
-Basketball, unique among major world sports, permits intentional fouling to gain a strategic advantage; in other sports, it is considered an unfair act or professional foul.